AI, consciousness, and rights

-Recently, UK ruled out the appeal of AI patent with notes that a patent is a statutory right and it can only be granted to a person.
-“Only a person can have rights — a machine cannot,” wrote Lady Justice Laing in her judgement.
+Recently, the UK ruled out the appeal of an AI patent with notes that a patent is a statutory right and it can only be granted to a person.
+“Only a person can have rights – a machine cannot,” wrote Lady Justice Laing in her judgment.

-This pretty much manifests our current situation of AI and their rights.
+This pretty much manifests our current situation of AI and its rights.
 But what about the future?
-As time progresses, Artificial Intelligence will be more and more allured towards gaining “consciousness”.
+As time progresses, Artificial Intelligence will be more and more allured toward gaining “consciousness”.

-In the next 20 years, AI system will go from being a useful tool to becoming a “self”.
+In the next 20 years, AI systems will go from being a useful tool to becoming a “self”.
 What does this mean?
-It means that the AI system is now living beings with rights and uses.
+It means that the AI system is now a living being with rights and uses.
 Once we create Intelligent AI, all we need to do is to attach consciousness units inside of it.

 Wait… What did I say?

 Consciousness is the most complex phenomenon of the Universe, not the tech world.
-Consciousness is the basic unit of our existence, and that of the universe.
+Consciousness is the basic unit of our existence and that of the universe.
 Additionally, consciousness might have existed ever since the creation of the Universe.
-And it we are talking about creating consciousness in an AI, we do have big guts.
+And if we are talking about creating consciousness in an AI, we do have big guts.

 “Isn’t creating an AI like creating a human baby?”
 You should know that creating consciousness requires something that’s not currently available in the world.
 “How do we create consciousness?” is a question that has a million answers.
 But they are all hypothetical.
 And what outsmarts all those answers is one simple answer; consciousness is not something that can be created.